 A CPU (central processing unit) is an electronic component that provides processing power for software installed on computers.

-CPU mining software such as cpuminer was once effective for hash rates of 10MH/sec (MegaHashes per second).
+CPU mining software such as CPU Miner was once effective for hash rates of 10MH/sec (MegaHashes per second).
 Unfortunately, due to Bitcoin’s high hash rate, CPU mining became unprofitable.
-However, some cryptos can still use CPU mining, such as Monero (XMR).
+However, some cryptos, such as Monero (XMR), can still use CPU mining.

 GPU mining

-Due to the increasing demand for computational power, CPU mining was unable to keep up.
+Due to the increasing demand for computational power, CPU mining could not keep up.
 That’s why graphics processing units (GPUs) have also been used, alongside CPUs, for mining cryptocurrencies.

 GPUs were first utilized for bitcoin mining in October 2010 when mining software for GPUs became available online.

 Furthermore, GPU miners can handle multiple operations in parallel, and some utilize multi-GPU mining rigs for increased output power or hash rates and payouts.
-Today, you may use GPU mining for mining coins such as Ravencoin (RVN) or Grin (GRIN).
+Today, you may use GPU mining to mine coins such as Ravencoin (RVN) or Grin (GRIN)

 One of the biggest concerns of cryptocurrency mining is the cost of the mining equipment.
 Consequently, GPU mining became inefficient due to its high mining costs.
 This led to a need for machines that could make mining profitable.
 And field-programmable gate array (FPGA) machines are one solution.